Saaifbanday/Docs-Test-Amplify/Writerside/topics/Activating-Licenses.md

 # License Activation Guide

-To access the full features of BioStat Prime, User needs to activate your license.
+To unlock the full functionality of BioStat Prime, user must activate the license.
 Follow the steps below to complete the activation process.

-## Prerequisites
+>__Prerequisites__
+>
+>Before proceeding with the activation of BioStat Prime, ensure the following requirements are met:
+>

-1. A stable and active internet connection.
+>1.
+Stable Internet Connection – A reliable and active internet connection is required for license activation.
-2. A successfully completed payment for the purchased license.
+>2.
+Valid License Purchase – The license must be successfully purchased and processed.
-3. Ensure that the email address used for payment is selected carefully, as it will be used for activation and serve as the primary point of communication.
+>3.
+Registered Email Address – Ensure that the email address used for payment is correctly selected and retained, as it will be required for activation and it serves as the primary point of communication for license-related matters.
+>4.
+Administrator Privileges – Ensure you have the necessary permissions to install and activate software on your device.
+>
+{style="note"}

 ## Activation via Account Login